 The County of Orange Health Care Agency

 The ideal candidate should be able to demonstrate sound judgment, good decision making and problem solving skills.
-Additionally, the ideal candidate should be able to work independently and demonstrate reliability, proactive involvement in work, and confidence and optimism in performing daily tasks.
-Bilingual skills are highly desirable, especially in Spanish or Vietnamese.
+Additionally, the ideal candidate will have experience working with the severely mentally ill population and have case management experience, be able to work independently and demonstrate reliability, proactive involvement in work and confidence and optimism in performing daily tasks.

 Also, the ideal candidate should have substantial knowledge and practical experience directly related to:Technical Knowledge